Corporate Governance Statement

-The policy explains the circumstances in which shares in the Company can be bought or sold by directors and relevant employees, along with the requirements and procedures that have to be followed when dealing in the Company’s shares.
-In addition to this, the Company has a Memorandum on Inside Information providing additional information on applicable laws and possible sanctions, market abuse provisions and communication requirements.
+The Company has adopted a policy for dealing in its shares, which incorporates all obligations under both Rule 21 of the AIM Rules for Companies and Article 19 of the Market Abuse Regulations.
+The policy explains the circumstances under which shares in the Company can be bought or sold by Directors and relevant employees, along with the requirements and procedures that have to be followed when dealing in the Company’s shares.
+In addition to this, the Company has a Memorandum on Inside Information providing additional information on applicable laws and possible sanctions, market-abuse provisions and communication requirements.

 Social Media Policy

-Maintain governance structures and processes that are fit for purpose and support good decision making by the Board
+Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

-The Board’s role is to provide strategic leadership to the Company within a framework of prudent and effective controls enabling risk to be assessed and managed.
+The Board’s role is to provide strategic leadership to the Company within a framework of prudent and effective controls, enabling risk to be assessed and managed.

 Meetings are held at least three times a year at appropriate intervals in the financial reporting and audit cycle, and as otherwise required.

 The role of the Audit Committee and the duties it fulfilled during 2021 are more fully described in the Report of the Audit Committee on pages 76-77 of the Annual Report.